 This weekend is dedicated to pocket rockets.
-These cars are defined as budget cars with a lot of testosterone, and are considered very light on the pocket book.
+These cars are defined as budget cars with a lot of testosterone and are considered very light on the pocketbook.
 The first of two is the NSU TTS.
-A new special edition released by Revell is livery free and limited edition of 1000 pieces.
-I was actually considering making my Speiss S into a presentation/street car, now no longer required.
-The original series of NSU TT and TTS were showcased back in the early to mid 2000’s.
+A new special edition released by Revell is a livery free and limited edition of 1000 pieces.
+I was actually considering making my Speiss S into a presentation/streetcar, now no longer required.
+The original series of NSU TT and TTS was showcased back in the early to mid-2000s.
 About 7-8 livery cars were produced, all of which were limited to 2500 pieces worldwide.
 And all of which are VERY rare to come by today.
 I will lucky enough to score the NSU TT Speiss S a few years ago, which I now recently sold.
-Unfortunately I don’t know much on the history of the car, but I do know I like small compact cars, from the seventies and eighties.
-The NSU with its Fait insipred looks and unique rear mounted engine is true gem in my collection.
+Unfortunately, I don’t know much about the history of the car, but I do know I like small compact cars, from the seventies and eighties.
+The NSU with its Fait inspired looks and the unique rear-mounted engine is a true gem in my collection.

-Interior is sparse, but that is expected from a ‘racing’ car.
-Features include traditional NSU dash, single racing seat, fire extinguisher, and roll cage.
+The interior is sparse, but that is expected from a ‘racing’ car.
+Features include a traditional NSU dash, single racing seat, fire extinguisher, and roll cage.
 Fit and finish on all pieces are better than expected for a budget car, but a little paint on the pedals and shifter would have been a nice touch.
 I guess I could do this myself…

-This car isn’t for everyone, in most cases people won’t even know what a NSU TT is.
+This car isn’t for everyone, in most cases, people won’t even know what an NSU TT is.
 I know I was naive until I saw photos of the model a few years ago.
-From my perspective I’m happy that this car is now in my collection.
-Being a fan of presentation autos, the limited edition release afforded me this without the required work of a re-spary and such.
-Also the price was fair around $64CND.
+From my perspective, I’m happy that this car is now in my collection.
+Being a fan of presentation autos, the limited edition release afforded me this without the required work of a re-spray and such.
+Also, the price was fair around $64CND.
 A quick Google the NSU will return a lot of cool racing videos that just may inspire you too.
 I guess I’ll let you can decide if you want to add one, enjoy the pics!